pzentenoe/filemaker/README.md

 **Example:**

-To use the required version of Elastic in your application, you should use [Go modules](https://github.com/golang/go/wiki/Modules) to manage dependencies.
+To use the required version of Filemaker in your application, you should use [Go modules](https://github.com/golang/go/wiki/Modules) to manage dependencies.
 Make sure to use a version such as `1.0.0` or later.

-To use Elastic, import:
+To use Filemaker, import:

 ```go
 import "github.com/pzentenoe/filemaker"